CloudBotIRC/CloudBot/README.md

 ## Getting CloudBot

 There are currently two different branches of this repository, each with a different level of stability:
+ - **gonzobot** *(stable)*: This branch contains everything in the **master** branch plus additional plugins added for Snoonet IRC.
+ - **gonzobot-dev** *(unstable)*: This branch is based off of the **gonzobot** branch and includes new plugins that are not fully tested.
  - **master** *(stable)*: This branch contains stable, tested code.
 This is the branch you should be using if you just want to run your own CloudBot!
+This is also the branch that EDI on Snoonet uses.
  - **python3.4** *(unstable)*: This branch is where where test and develop new features.
 If you would like to help develop CloudBot, you can use this branch.

 New releases will be pushed from **python3.4** to **master** whenever we have a stable version to release.
+These changes will be merged into **gonzobot** then deployed.
 This should happen on a fairly regular basis, so you'll never be too far behind the latest improvements.

 ## Installing CloudBot